Leaflet Distribution N22

 N22 is very well connected to both Central London and other areas surrounding the capital.
 One can access Thameslink and Great Northern trains at the Alexandra Palace or Bowes Park stations or the Piccadilly Line via the Wood Green underground station.
 There is also a wide variety of bus routes running through Wood Green and Bowes Park.

 In many ways N22 is a postcode of contrasts.
-In a number of places here you will find a number of easily accessible terraced homes right next to gated local authority housing.
+In a number of places here you will find rows of easily accessible terraced homes right next to inaccessible gated local authority housing.

-As such it requires extra attention when it comes to mapping the postcode out for the purposes of leaflet distribution.
-As per usual we aim to provide a mapping system that eliminates all undeliverable addresses and gives you the ability to carefully select the exact areas that you target with each campaign.
+As such it requires extra attention when it comes to planning leaflet distribution campaigns.
+At The Private Postman, we aim to provide a mapping system that eliminates all undeliverable addresses and gives you the ability to carefully select the exact areas you want target with each campaign.

 Bowes Park

-The area surrounding Bowes Park train station is almost exclusively made up of typical north London terraced houses.
-They are slightly smaller than in other parts of N22, but they make for excellent ground for leaflet distribution campaigns.
+The area surrounding Bowes Park train station consists almost exclusively of typical North London terraced houses.
+They are slightly smaller than in other parts of N22, but they still help make Bowes Park worth considering for leaflet distribution campaigns focused on North London.

 Alexandra Palace